Canon 1D X Mark II vs T7

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the T7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Canon T7 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: